Staff & Board

 Cadence Konopaki, Managing Director

 Graduating with a Bachelor of Arts (Hons) in Deaf Studies / Social Policy from the University of Wolverhampton (England), Cadence has spent the past 14 years working in non-profit organizations and post-secondary institutions.
 Known for focusing on the growth and development of an organization or program, Cadence has held management positions with ArtStart (Edmonton), the Alberta Lung Association, and MacEwan University.
 Combining her love of theatre and experience in non-profit management, Cadence transitioned into the arts sector as the Producer for the Deep Freeze Festival (Edmonton), and subsequently worked as the Managing Director of the Freewill Shakespeare Festival (Edmonton) for a number of years.
-Additionally, she works as a contract theatre technician for Canadian improv companies and as a freelance digital marketer.
+Cadence occasionally works as a freelance improv theatre technician and digital marketer.
 Cadence believes in the importance of volunteerism and has previously sat on the board of the YMCA of Fort McMurray, Edmonton Arts Council, and Good Women Dance Collective (Edmonton).
 Other community involvement has included volunteering with Dublin’s Fringe Festival and Edmonton’s Homeless Connect.

 Michele Fontana, Acting Academy Manager